aksnzhy/xlearn_doc/_build/html/_sources/index.rst.txt

-xLearn is a *high-performance*, *easy-to-use*, and *scalable* machine learning package, which can be used to solve large-scale machine learning problems. xLearn is especially useful for solving large-scale sparse data, which is very common in the scenes like CTR prediction and recommender system.
+xLearn is a *high-performance*, *easy-to-use*, and *scalable* machine learning package, which can be used to solve large-scale machine learning problems. xLearn is especially useful for solving problems on large-scale sparse data, which is very common in the scenes like CTR prediction and recommender system.
 If you are the user of liblinear, libfm, or libffm, now xLearn the your another better choice.
+This is xLearn handles all of these models in a uniform platform and provide better performance and scalability.

-This is a quick start tutorial showing snippets for you to quickly try out xLearn on the demo dataset on a binary classfication task.
+This is a quick start tutorial showing snippets for you to quickly try out xLearn on a small demo dataset (Criteo CTR) for a binary classfication task.

 Link to the Other Helpful Resources
 ----------------------------------------